bentlema/puppet-tutorial-pe/tutorial/vbox/09-Install-GitLab.md

 Some key things:

 * Click on the orange oragami fox head icon to return to the main dashboard
-* Click on 'puppet/control' to see your new empty Puppet "Control Repo"
+* Click on [puppet/control](http://127.0.0.1:24080/puppet/control) to see your new empty Puppet "Control Repo"
-* Click on the sub-tab 'Files' to see the files in the repo
+* Click on the sub-tab [Files](http://127.0.0.1:24080/puppet/control/tree/master) to see the files in the repo
-* Click on the sub-tab 'Commits' to see individual commit history
+* Click on the sub-tab [Commits](http://127.0.0.1:24080/puppet/control/tree/master) to see individual commit history
 * Click on an individual commit to see what changed

 At this point you have a GitLab server running, and ready to be used.
 You have a single